-There’s nothing like a multi-pet home, especially if these pets are dogs and cats.
-If you have a hyper dog and you’re planning on getting a new kitten, you need to know how to introduce them right.
+There’s nothing like a multi-pet home.
+However, if you already have a hyperactive dog and you’re planning on getting a new kitten, you should at least introduce them first.

 Even though cats have the instinct to fear dogs, both pets certainly can learn how to play nice, or at least coexist peacefully.

-The first thing you need to understand is that cats are different than dogs.
-They tend to be more distant, and it takes them time to get used to new places.
+The first thing you should understand is that felines are different than canines — while both are territorial pets, cats tend to be more introverted, and it takes them time to get used to new places.

-Dogs, on the other hand, are social, territorial animals.
-If you have a high-energy dog, he’s probably going to be extra excited to meet the new kitten, which can make things even more stressful.
+Dogs, on the other hand, are highly social animals, which means a high-energy pup can easily make things even more stressful.

 Introduce a Hyper Dog to a Kitten In 7 Steps